evanspa/gasjot-web/README.md

 your vehicle.
 It's a fun application to use to track your gas purchase and utilization history.

+It is implemented as an isomorphic Javascript application using React and Redux.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to communicate with GasJot's REST API.

 **Table of Contents**

 - [About the Gas Jot System](#about-the-gas-jot-system)